 What rules was he talking about?
-These.
-They’re the first thing that pop up on Google when you search “watch size rules.”
-And good on them, for winning at Search Engine Optimization.
-But I’m here to tell you that it’d be best for watch lovers everywhere if they threw the current set of “rules” about watch size out the window.
+The kind that you might find on forums or certain websites that have attempted to distill the ideal watch size into a formulaic function of wrist and case diameters.
+But I’m here to tell you that it’d be best for watch lovers everywhere if they threw such rigid notions about watch size out the window.

 I’ve been writing about watches since 2012, and I’ve heard all the Unwritten (But Often Actually Written) Rules.
 That if your wrist measured X you couldn’t wear any watches smaller than Y or bigger than Z. That small watches were for ladies.
 That big watches were on the rise; that small watches were on the rise.
 That millimeters were all that mattered.

 Yes, the size of a watch is important to whether you ought to wear it.
 Hugely important, even, in some cases.
-But the current “rules” are both wildly arbitrary and strictly adhered to.
+But hard-and-fast “rules” are both wildly arbitrary and often more confusing then helpful.

 And I say: Throw.
 Them.
 Out.
 The.
 Window.

-Lest we forget, watches are fashion.
+Lest we forget, watches can be seen as fashion.
 Fashion is personal.
 It’s subjective.
 And there’s plenty of bad advice out there.
-So here are some basic truths about watch size: Nothing about the “rules” is hard or fast.
+So here are some basic truths about watch size: They are not "rules."
 Check them out.
 Use them to make up your own watch rules.
 Then break them at will.
 Most of all: never again let Google tell you what size watch to wear.

 1. Watch size isn’t feminine or masculine

 The first wristwatches were “bracelet watches” or “wristlets” worn mostly by women.
 Soldiers during WWI then strapped pocket watches to their wrists, so as not to miss the appropriate time to fire artillery or charge out of the trenches (or worse, be early).
 The same debate of the sexes raged then as it does now: was this “wristwatch” thing for ladies or dudes?
-It’s logical that women, who are smaller than men, might on the whole wear smaller watches then men, who are bigger.
-But we’ve also sexualized the size of the watch to the nth degree.
+It’s logical that women, who are smaller than men, might on the whole wear smaller watches than men, who are bigger.
+But we’ve also genderized the size of a watch to the nth degree.